 Tyler-Tallman Hall, Sloan Music Center

-Polish-American artist Tomasz Robak is a concert pianist, chamber musician, organist, and educator.
-Through his versatile skills in multiple areas, he continues the age-old European tradition of the "complete musician".
+Dr. Tomasz Robak is a versatile keyboard artist, in demand as a solo pianist, duo partner, chamber musician, vocal coach, and organist.
+Through his skills in multiple areas, he continues the age-old European tradition of the complete musician.

-His achievements as a soloist include concerto appearances with the New North Shore Chamber Orchestra, the Memphis Repertory Orchestra, the Manassas Symphony Orchestra, the Midwest Youth Symphony Orchestra, the Parma Symphony Orchestra, the Southwest Symphony Orchestra, the White Mountain Symphony Orchestra and the Los Alamos Community Winds.
-He has been heard in solo recitals across the United States in Austin, Baltimore, Chicago, Los Alamos (NM), Memphis and Washington, D.C.as well as on radio at WFMT-Chicago and WKNO-Memphis.
-He has also performed in Poland, Austria, and Germany.
+As a concerto soloist he has performed with the New North Shore Chamber Orchestra, the Memphis Repertory Orchestra, the Manassas Symphony Orchestra, the Midwest Youth Symphony Orchestra, the Parma Symphony Orchestra, the Southwest Symphony Orchestra, the White Mountain Symphony Orchestra and the Los Alamos Community Winds.
+As a solo recitalist, he has performed across the United States in Austin, Baltimore, Canton, Chicago, Los Alamos (NM), Memphis and Washington, D.C., as well as in several cities in Poland, Austria, and Germany.

 Over the years he has received recognition in several piano competitions, including winning the Grand Prix at the 32nd Polish Tournament of Foreign Scholarship Holders in Antonin (2019), an Honorable Mention at the 1st International Chopin Competition in Turzno (2019), Second Prize at the International Beethoven Sonata Competition in Memphis (2013), and Second Place in the American Prize concerto category (2018).